bkrieger1991/angular-bpmn/README.md

+#AngularJS Business-Process-Modeller

-#AngularJS based editor to create bpmn diagrams (and read out all the process-information)
+## AngularJS based editor to create bpmn diagrams (and read out all the process-information)

 ## Getting Started